indychris70/serverless-workshop/README.md

-# A Cloud Guru: Serverless Workshop
+# MY A Cloud Guru: Serverless Workshop

 In this workshop, we build a completely serverless video sharing web-site, complete with: